-ALBA School will comply-with all state and federal employment, contacting and recordkeeping laws, where applicable, Teachers at ALBA School is required to hold a DPI Licensure or eligible for a permit in compliance with the requirements of the Department of Public Instruction.
-Employees of ALBA School are employees of the MPS School Board.
-They are represented by and subject to provisions, including wages and benefits, of existing Milwaukee Public Schools Employee Handbook, as allowable by law.
+ALBA School will comply-with all state and federal employment, contacting and record-keeping laws, where applicable, Teachers at ALBA School will be is required to hold a DPI Licensure or eligible for a one year permit in compliance with the requirements of the Department of Public Instruction.
+Employees of ALBA School will be are employees of the MPS School Board.
+They shall be are represented by and subject to provisions, including wages and benefits, of existing Milwaukee Public Schools bargaining unit contracts Employee Handbook, as allowable by law.

 ALBA School will comply with the district's policy on criminal background screening and require physical examinations of new MPS employees.
 Pre-employment functions will be operated under the auspices of.
-MPS provides a resource to ALBA School in the areas of riskmanagement, labor relations and background checks.
-The department also assists in the posting recruiting, and providing pool of new staff members.
-ALBA School utilizes its own interview committee for the purpose of selecting staff members.
+MPS will-provides a resource to ALBA School in the areas of risk-management, labor relations and background checks.
+The department will-also assists in the posting recruiting, and providing pool of new staff members.
+ALBA School will-utilizes its own interview committee for the purpose of selecting staff members.
 The school will conduct year round interviews to fill any vacancies.
+According to law 118.19 (2-8); only DPI certified staff will be hired.
 ALBA School and all contractors shall abide by the District's policy on minimum wage.
 (Policy 3.09 (16).